-By virtue of Law 4640/2019 (published 30 November 2019), all civil and commercial law disputes, including disputes concerning trademarks initiated before civil courts, can be voluntarily submitted to mediation as long as the parties have the authority to dispose of the subject of the dispute.
+By virtue of Law No. 4640/2019, all civil and commercial law disputes, including disputes concerning trademarks initiated before civil courts, can be voluntarily submitted to mediation provided that the parties have the authority to dispose of the subject of the dispute.
 Exceptionally, submission to a mandatory initial mediation session is introduced for the following civil and commercial disputes:

-- family disputes (concerning lawsuits filed as of 15 January 2020); - disputes under the standard civil procedure falling within the jurisdiction of the single-member first-instance court when the value of the subject matter of the dispute exceeds €30,000 and the multi-member first-instance court (concerning lawsuits filed as of 15 March 2020); and - disputes arising from contracts which contain a valid mediation clause (concerning lawsuits filed as of 30 November 2019).
+- family disputes (concerning lawsuits filed as of 15 January 2020); - disputes under the standard civil procedure falling within the jurisdiction of the single-member first instance court when the value of the subject matter of the dispute exceeds €30,000 (concerning lawsuits filed as of 15 March 2020); and - disputes arising from contracts that contain a valid mediation clause (concerning lawsuits filed as of 30 November 2019).

-In case of the abovementioned disputes, the mediator will be appointed by mutual consent of the parties or the claimant will submit a request for recourse to mediation to an accredited mediator included in the register of the Ministry of Justice.
-If the respondent does not agree on the person of the mediator, the latter will be appointed by the Central Mediation Committee.
+In the above cases, a mediator will be appointed by mutual consent of the parties or the claimant will submit a request for recourse to mediation to an accredited mediator included in the register of the Ministry of Justice.
+If the respondent does not agree on the mediator, the mediator will be appointed by the Central Mediation Committee.
 The mediator must notify the other party (or parties) of the request and arrange the date and place of the initial mediation session.
-This session takes place no later than 20 days from the day following the claimant's request to the mediator, extended up to 30 days when any of the parties reside abroad.
-The requirement of the initial mediation session is fulfilled if the parties appear before the mediator, even if they agree not to proceed to mediation.
-In such case, the minutes of the session are drawn by the mediator and will be filed with the submissions of the parties before the court, constituting a condition for the admissibility of the hearing of the case.
-If the parties eventually agree to proceed to mediation, they draw the agreement to mediate and must complete the mediation within 40 days, unless they agree on a later date.
-In such case, the respective minutes, including the settlement agreement, may be submitted to the court secretariat for certification and become an enforcement title.
-When mediation is not mandatory, lawyers are still obliged to inform their clients in writing about the mediation option, as it constitutes a condition for the admissibility of the hearing of the case before court.
-Interim measures are not precluded pending mediation proceedings.
+This session takes place no later than 20 days from the day following the claimant's request to the mediator, extended by up to 30 days when any of the parties reside abroad.

-By virtue of Article 867 of the Greek Civil Procedure Code, private disputes can be submitted to arbitration on agreement between the parties and to the extent that the parties may dispose of the object of the dispute.
-Therefore, the above points do not apply to matters falling within the administrative process of trademark rights acquisition or cancellation.
-Arbitration can, for example, be agreed between parties in case of disputes arising from trademark licensing agreements.
+By virtue of Article 867 of the Civil Procedure Code (CPC), private disputes can be submitted to arbitration upon agreement between the parties and to the extent that the parties may dispose of the object of the dispute.
+Therefore, the above points do not apply to matters falling within the administrative process of trademark rights acquisitions or cancellations.
+Arbitration can, for example, be agreed between parties in disputes arising from trademark licensing agreements.